What can I expect from my first session?

 What will I have to do?

 I will take my lead from you and try to help you to explore whatever it is you wish to bring to the sessions.
 This means you are able to work at your own pace and will not be pushed to discuss anything you do not feel comfortable covering.
 I do not generally ask clients to complete homework or set tasks between sessions.
+If we are doing EMDR work this may have more of a structured approach, although still always led by where you are and how you’re feeling at each session.
+Further details are available in the EMDR link above.

 How many sessions will I need?